isomerpages/sportsg-sportcares/media/stories/_posts/2023-07-21-post-Building a community of care with TGIFloorball.md

 Sonia and her team have built a community of care here in Kebun Baru CC, with the support of her participants, their families, friends, and SportCares.
 Just like we envisioned back in 2019 when we first spoke to Sonia.

 If you are keen to do something similar in your community, head over to our [COC Grant](https://sportcares.sportsingapore.gov.sg/initiatives/coc-grants/) page for more details.
 We are eager to speak to you about your idea and build a community of care together.

+Follow us on [Instagram](https://www.instagram.com/sportcares/) or [Facebook](https://www.facebook.com/SportCaresSG)  to stay updated on all that we do in the community!